-Proposal Description of Proposal Board's Recommendation 1 Re-election of Ali Behbahani as a director FOR 2 Re-election of John Furey as a director FOR 3 Re-election of James Noble as a director FOR 4 Re-appointment of KPMG LLP as the Company's auditors, to hold office until the conclusion of the next annual general meeting of shareholders FOR 5 Authorization for the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2022 FOR 6 To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2021 FOR 7 Approval of the compensation of our named executive officers for the year ended December 31, 2021, which is set forth in this proxy statement FOR

-Proposal Description of Proposal Board's Recommendation 8 Approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2021 (excluding our directors' remuneration policy), which is set forth as Annex A FOR 9 Authorization for the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of £310,638.00.
-FOR 10 Empowering the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £310,638.00 pursuant to the authorization in Proposal No. 9 as if U.K. statutory pre-emption rights did not apply.
+Proposal Description of Proposal Board's Recommendation 1 Re-election of Adrian Rawcliffe as a director FOR 2 Re-election of Barbara Duncan as a director FOR 3 Re-appointment of KPMG LLP as the Company's auditors, to hold office until the conclusion of the next annual general meeting of shareholders FOR 4 Authorization for the Audit Committee to determine our auditors' remuneration for the fiscal year ending December 31, 2023 FOR 5 To adopt the U.K. statutory annual accounts and reports for the fiscal year ended December 31, 2022 FOR 6 Approval of the compensation of our named executive officers for the year ended December 31, 2022, which is set forth in this proxy statement FOR 7 Approval of our U.K. statutory directors' annual report on remuneration for the year ended December 31, 2022 (excluding our directors' remuneration policy), which is set forth as Annex A FOR 8 Authorization for the Board of Directors to allot shares or to grant rights to subscribe for or convert any security into shares up to a maximum aggregate nominal amount of £327,921.00 FOR 9 Empowering the Board of Directors to allot equity securities for cash up to a maximum aggregate nominal amount of £327,921.00 pursuant to the authorization in Proposal No. 8 as if U.K. statutory pre-emption rights did not apply.
 FOR